Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating GenAI into Collaborative Newswork: Introduction

 Yet despite journalism’s collaborative nature, much of the existing research on GenAI use has remained focused at the individual level.
 Early research on GenAI in newsrooms has largely focused on task-level affordances and risks for individuals.
 Scholars have highlighted how AI tools can accelerate content creation and support editorial work, while raising concerns about factual errors, bias amplification, content homogenization, and the erosion of core journalistic skills \cite{noh2025biassist,wang2025media,woodruff2024how,siitonen2024mapping}.
 More recent work has turned attention to value alignment and professional norms, showing that individual journalists adopt GenAI selectively and cautiously, favoring uses that preserve editorial credibility \cite{nishal2025values,tseng2025ownership,xiao2025might,wu2024journalists}.
-However, a key gap remains: \textit{we know little about how GenAI becomes, or fails to become, a part of collaborative newsroom routines}.
-By this we mean not sporadic or experimental uses of GenAI, but its sustained integration into everyday collaborative newswork, where its presence is taken for granted, embedded in daily teamwork, and aligned with collaborative norms.
+However, a key gap remains: we know little about how GenAI becomes, or fails to become, coordinated into collaborative newsroom newswork.
+Here, we refer not to sporadic or experimental uses of GenAI, but to its potential for sustained integration into everyday collaborative newswork, where its presence is taken for granted, embedded in ongoing teamwork, and coordinated with shared professional norms.